shakfu/cymongoose/docs/quickstart.rst

 Next Steps
 ----------

-Now that you've built your first pymongoose application, explore:
+Now that you've built your first cymongoose application, explore:

 - :doc:`examples` - More complete examples for all protocols
 - :doc:`guide/index` - In-depth protocol guides